Semantic Search – One of Many Future Trends In SEO

 Another way to easily get keyword ideas to use in your semantic keyword strategy is to look at the searches related to section on the bottom of the Google results page.
 Here is what those searches related to section looked like for website design company.

 Be sure to write down the results that you received from both of the above methods.
 After you have done that you can use a tool or a website such as lisgraph.com to search your terms for even more latent semantic indexing keywords otherwise known as LSI.
+These LSI keywords are huge for voice search in 2019.

 Use The Right Suggested Phrases